 Applying for a missional grant is an educational and financial process which includes both verbal and written processing (5-steps total).
-So, please read through all of the following prior to completing this application.
-Our goal via this vetting process is to steward well our CPC resources as we seek to follow Christ in his mission of loving people, places and things to life across the greater Nashville area.
+So, please read through all of the following prior to meeting with us.
+Our vetting process allows us to steward our resources well as we seek to follow Christ in his mission of loving people, places and things to life across the greater Nashville area.

 What is a Missional Grant?

-Dollars invested to engage in creative, missional initiatives which further our CPC mission.
+Dollars granted to a Missional Community to engage in creative, missional initiatives together, which further their mission.
 Everything applicants need to know about missional grants is discussed below.
 Please begin by reading the Missional Grants FAQs.
-Also, applicants may find this visual summary of Fikkert/Corbett's "When Helping Hurts" a valuable tool for understanding CPC's approach to loving people, places and things to life.
+Also, applicants may find this visual summary of Fikkert/Corbett's "When Helping Hurts" a valuable tool for understanding Christ Presbyterian's approach to loving people, places and things to life.

-- Step 3: Meet with those 2 MAT members (together) at an agreed-upon time.
+Step 3: Meet with those two MAT members (together) at an agreed-upon time.

-- Step 4: With approval of those 2 MAT members, complete the application below and submit via email directly to your (2) MAT advocates by the deadline above.
+Step 4: If approved by those two MAT members, you will receive a password and link to our online application, which you will need to complete and submit online by the deadline above.
 On your application, you'll select which category (from the essay in Step 1) best describes your grant need: Mercy & Justice, Faith & Work or Public Faith.

 Complete Your Application

 Before completing this application, consider the dollar amount being requested.
-Missional grants should be transformative and redemptive–that is, making possible projects and initiatives that would not otherwise be possible.
+Missional grants should be transformative and redemptive–that is, making possible initiatives that would not otherwise be possible.
 Ask yourself: if the members of our Missional Community each contributed a small amount of money to fund our project, would our costs be covered?
 If the answer is "yes," it may be worth reconsidering whether to apply.
 Conversely, an application that is seeking a large missional grant may genuinely need the funds to go forward.
-And, so, CPC will earnestly weigh the merits of devoting substantial funds.
-Max allowable per missional grant is $10,000.
+Max allowable per full-year missional grant is $10,000.

-- Nurturing the gifts, passions, and creativity of our CPC family to intersect in diverse ways with God’s priorities and Nashville’s needs.
+Nurturing the gifts, passions, and creativity of our Christ Presbyterian family to intersect in diverse ways with God’s priorities and Nashville’s needs.